simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

     This part of code remove other firmware files from `IntelBluetoothFirmware/IntelBluetoothFirmware/fw/`

-    Also here you can find your bluetooth firmware name: <a href="https://packages.debian.org/sid/firmware-iwlwifi">`https://packages.debian.org/sid/firmware-iwlwifi`</a>
+    Also [here](https://packages.debian.org/sid/firmware-iwlwifi) you can find your bluetooth firmware name

 6. Place the file in the root directory of the cloned IntelBluetoothFirmware folder.
 7. Clone MacKernelSDK `git clone https://github.com/acidanthera/MacKernelSDK.git` and place it's folder inside itlwm folder